How to Rent Out Your Home While Working Abroad

 How to Collect Rent

 - Payment by check is a bit trickier, as checks should be sent to a friend or family member who can deposit them for you.

-Money you make from renting an apartment or house is income, and you will need to file accordingly and pay for taxes.
+As mentioned above, money you make from renting an apartment or house is income, and you will need to file accordingly and pay for taxes.
 Be sure to keep records of how much you are paid, and also what you spend on expenses, such as repairs.

-Get Landlord and Property Insurance
+Protect Your Home with a Landlord and Property Insurance

-If you own your home, you many need more protection than what your homeowners insurance policy covers.
+If you own your home, you many need more protection than what your homeowner’s insurance policy covers.

-Overall, you have a lot on your plate while abroad.
-International insurance can make your life easier overseas, and you will always need personal property protection for your belongings, whether you are currently staying in your home or overseas.
+International personal insurance will give you peace of mind while living abroad and you will always need personal property protection for your valuable belongings, whether you are currently staying in your home or overseas.